 It’s best practice to clean your vinyl records if there is visible debris or noticeable surface noise during playback.
 Additionally, if the vinyl was purchased second-hand, it’s recommended you clean it before playing.
 Standalone record cleaning systems exist or you can clean with a microfiber cloth and an isopropyl alcohol-water mix virtually free of cost.

 We find it’s best to have a “record cleaning day” once a year when you visually inspect all your records and then choose the dirty ones to clean.

 My Records Sound Distorted, Why?

-There could be many reasons as to why your record audio sounds distorted.
+There could be many reasons why your record’s audio sounds distorted.
 First, it’s a good idea to first ensure your turntable is properly set up.
 Then, if you purchased a used record player or turntable, ensure your needle is in good shape and doesn’t need to be replaced.
 Lastly, ensure your needle is clean with a visual inspection or further investigation (covered in this article).
 If further distortion or skipping occurs, consult this guide.